hotwax/oms-documentation/Plugins/Save files.md

 1. Open your terminal or command prompt.
 2. Navigate to your project directory.
-3. Run the following command: `npm install file-saver@2.0.5`
+3. Run the following command: `npm install file-saver`

 ### Usage